 - No custom fonts, colors, text effects or other nonstandard typography or design elements can be used.
 This includes word clouds, blinking text and custom style sheets.

-- The web center has final authority over the appearance of all content and may request changes on noncompliant pages.
+- The web center has final authority over the appearance of all content and may request changes on non-compliant pages.

-The web center only manages the primary social media accounts for the School of Medicine and Public Health:
+UW Health Marketing and Communications manages the primary social media accounts for the School of Medicine and Public Health:

 Social media policies